file-not-found/qw/README.md

 * hostapd

 ## Howto
-Run

     qw

-for a short help.
+prints a short help.

+You can misuse the channel to pass multiple parameters to airodump-ng

+    qw s "2 -w outfile"

 The content of the config files for hostapd and wpa_supplicant are included in the script for portablity reasons.
 To customize the settings just edit the lines in the script.
 Be sure to change the wpa2 passphrase.

-At the moment only the sniff command takes an additional argument.
-You can misuse the channel to pass multiple parameters to airodump-ng

-    qw s "2 -w outfile"